FTC: Affiliate Disclosure: All links pay commission

 That’s nice but a bit gimmicky.
 I would like to see how that compares to the ideal motion.

 SHFT also contains some running drills and each drill comes with written instructions (app) and a short video to demonstrate how to do each drill…nice!:

-SHFT supplies the following metrics (click to see the detailed description by SHFT on their site):
+SHFT supplies the following metrics ( detailed description by SHFT on their site):